Perturbation of mass accretion rate, associated acoustic geometry and stability analysis: Propagation of the linear perturbation

-we once again recall that $g_{\phi\phi}$ s evaluated on $\theta=\pi/2$.
-We note that $f_{tt}=0$ at the critical point (or at the sonic point, when $\beta=0$) discussed in Sect.
-3.1.
+In analogy to the Kerr spacetime, we may define the acoustic ergo region as a region in spacetime where the stationary Killing vector $\xi$ becomes spacelike ~\citep{B1999}.
+The boundary of this ergo region is defined as a hypersurface called the stationary limit surface on which the magnitude of this killing vector with respect to the acoustic metric vanishes.
+This condition is equivalent to

+Recollect from Eq.~(\ref{e23}), that the above equation is nothing but the condition for critical point.
 This indicates that the propagation of $\Psi'$ has qualitatively similar acoustic causal structure as the velocity potential~\cite{M1980, unr81}.\footnote{To the best of our knowledge, the existing literature on the velocity potential approach always considers $\beta=0$.}

 To see this more clearly, let us compare our result with the existing literature in a bit more details.
 Firstly, the part of $f^{\mu\nu}$ in Eq.~(\ref{metric1}) written within the matrix manifestly behaves as a rank 2 tensor, defined on the `$t-r$' plane.
 The overall conformal factor $\left(=\frac{g_{rr}v_{0}c_{\rm s_{0}}^{2}}{v_{0}^{t}\Lambda}\right)$ is not a tensor, due to appearances of the multiplied velocity and metric components.
 Accordingly, the symmetric matrix $f^{\mu\nu}$ is not a tensor as a whole, unlike the one gets for the perturbation of the velocity potential~\cite{M1980, unr81}.
 This mismatch should be attributed to the fact that the mass accretion rate, being dependent upon the component of the velocity and determinant of the metric (Eq.s~(\ref{e17}), (\ref{e17'})), is manifestly not a scalar quantity, unlike the velocity potential.